 The federal Express Entry program prioritizes immigrants with certain jobs or NOCs.
-All Federal Express streams require work experience in NOCs 0, A, or B, which are jobs in management and/or requiring university or college credentials.
+All federal Express Entry streams require work experience in NOCs 0, A, or B, which are jobs in management and/or requiring university or college credentials.
 Thus, the Express Entry program caters to high-skilled workers.

-As seen with Sault Ste.
-Marie's targeted occupations, the high-skilled workers category is not the only one in which there are labour market shortages.
-There is also a demand for NOC Skill Level C and Skill Level D workers.
-Skill Level C includes intermediate jobs that usually call for high school and/or job-specific training, such as transport truck drivers, home support workers, and housekeepers.
-Skill Level D includes labour jobs that usually give on-the-job training, such as food counter attendants and kitchen helpers (Canada 2020b).
+Timmins' targeted occupations, the high-skilled workers category, was not the only one in which there were labour market shortages.
+There was also a demand for NOC Skill Level C and Skill Level D workers.
+Skill Level C includes intermediate jobs that usually call for high school and/or job-specific training such as transport truck drivers, home support workers and housekeepers.
+Skill Level D includes labour jobs that usually give on-the-job training such as food counter attendants and kitchen helpers (Canada 2020b).